kevinhenryburke/scalegitbook/vision/Storying.md

 - Package Level: The invocation and service packages.

     (Tasks: If either is a new package then all those details too).

+- The Build Process that the invocation belongs to.

 - Connection Level: Stories should state if this is an upgrade or is a new connection If it is an upgrade then need to indicate if this a change of signature from the existing active versions?